f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/156.png

 Note that at this stage our test application is using an A-record to route traffic that's going to the FQDN to the IP of the app server.
-During the lab we will update this DNS record to a CNAME generated during the Essential App Protect instance setup, so that the app traffic will directed to Essential App Protect instance first, and then the "scrubbed" traffic will be directed to our app IP (or FQDN) depending on the configuration.
+During the lab we will update this DNS record to a CNAME generated during the Essential App Protect instance setup, so that the app traffic will be directed to Essential App Protect instance first, and then the "scrubbed" traffic will be directed to our app IP (or FQDN) depending on the configuration.

 When this request completes successfully the value of the FQDN Record will be captured as a variable:

 .. figure:: _figures/26.jpg

-Take note of this FQDN record; it will be used for creating Essential App Protect service in the F5 Cloud Services portal, as well as throughout the lab as the domain name for your test application.
+**IMPORTANT NOTE:** Make note of this FQDN record; we will use it many time throughout the lab, and for creating the Essential App Protect service in the F5 Cloud Services portal, as well as throughout the lab as the domain name for your test application.

 `f)` Test via Browser